ME495-EmbeddedSystems/homework-1-lbos7/inspection.md

 11. Use the ROS command `ros2 param describe /mover velocity` to get information about the `/mover` `velocity` parameter, including its type, description, and constraints
    ```
+    Parameter name: velocity
    Type: double
    Description: The velocity of the turtle
    Constraints:
    ```

-12. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
+12. Use the ROS command `ros2 interface proto crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
    ```
-   turtlesim/Pose mixer # use a strange formula to set the new location of the turtle
-      float32 x
-      float32 y
-      float32 theta
-      float32 linear_velocity
-      float32 angular_velocity
-   ---
-   float64 x # the new x position of the new turtle
-   float64 y # the new y position of the new
+    "mixer:
+       x: 0.0
+       y: 0.0
+     theta: 0.0
+       linear_velocity: 0.0
+       angular_velocity: 0.0
+    "
    ```

 ## Package Exploration